Annuity jargon explained

 You may be asked additional questions before you are offered an enhanced annuity rate.
 The annuity rate that you are offered is based on the average life expectancy for people meeting the above criteria.

 an option to ensure that a minimum number of year’s payments are made by the annuity, even if you die.
-The maximum guarantee period is 10 years.
-If you die during the guarantee period, the annuity will continue to make income payments until the end of the selected guarantee period or you could select that the remaining payments are paid as a lump sum (this option is not permitted where the guarantee period is 10 years).
+The guarantee period can be of any duration (although where an annuity was purchased prior to 6 April 2015, the maximum period was 10 years).
+If you die during the guarantee period, the annuity will continue to make income payments until the end of the selected guarantee period.

 Impaired life annuity